Tom-PIT/Connected.Docs/en/Common/CodeLists/TaxRates.md

 ![Tax rates list](../Images/TaxRates.png "Tax rates list")

-The list displays each tax rateâ€™s name and the applicable percentage.
+The list displays each tax rate's name and the applicable percentage.
 A search field is available in the upper-right corner to help filter the list.

 ## Actions